titamoto/CoffeeAnon/README.md

-# CoffeeAnon 😋☕🤢
+# CoffeeAnon 🐸☕👌

 CoffeeAnon is a web app with coffee ratings.
 The project implies sharing coffees and experiences by users.
-Find good coffee, rate coffee products you have tried, and add new coffee to our database.
+Find good coffee, rate coffee products you have tried, and add new coffee to the database.
+Deployment... soon 🫃.

 ## How to Install